-Know your rights!
+Know your rights

-This brochure contains general information about your bankruptcy rights in Maryland, but is not meant to be legal advice.
-While every effort is made to keep this information current, the law sometimes changes.
-If you want information about your specific situation, or you have a pending legal case, you should contact Maryland Legal Aid or another legal resource.
+This brochure contains general information about your rights, but it is not meant to be legal advice.
+We make every effort to keep this information current.
+However, the law sometimes changes.
+If you want information about your specific situation, or if you have a pending legal case, you should contact Maryland Legal Aid or another attorney.